melindahandoyo1992/Melindahandoyo1992/README.md

 Aspiring Data Analyst with a focus on business insights and data-driven decision making.

-I enjoy transforming raw data into meaningful insights using SQL and data visualization.
+I enjoy transforming raw data into meaningful insights using SQL, Python and data visualization.

 ## Skills